 Preparing a Christmas ham, especially if it’s been conveniently pre-smoked or cured for you, is about the easiest thing you can do for a centerpiece.
 But that doesn’t mean you can’t add a little something to it—namely, a sweet, decadent glaze to make your ham that much more delicious.

-Here are five tips from food bloggers we love on how to make your ham even more dazzling this holiday.
+Here are four tips from food bloggers we love on how to make your Christmas ham even more dazzling this holiday.

 1. Blackberry- and mustard-glazed ham, from The Cottage Home

 With just four ingredients (blackberry preserves, whole-grain mustard, apple cider, and a precooked ham), this holiday entrée couldn’t be simpler.
 Blogger Lindsay reports that it’s “a great crowd-pleasing ham … even my husband, who would much prefer some type of red meat, absolutely loved it.”

 2. Roasted fresh ham with maple spice glaze, from Leite’s Culinaria

 This recipe is for a fresh ham, but you could use the maple glaze with cinnamon, allspice, cloves, and nutmeg on a precooked one, too.
 Prepared simply by Bruce Weinstein and Mark Scarbrough, this ham is roasted in the oven with little fuss.
 One 8- to 10-lb. ham will feed “6 teenage boys, 16 adults, or 26 twenty-something models.”

 3. Red currant-pomegranate glazed ham, from Taking On Magazines (One Recipe at a Time)